opcoder0/the-rust-book/ch10/README_lifetimes.md

 - the function accepts references to two string slices and they will both live atleast as long as lifetime `'a`.
 - the return reference also lives atleast as long as the parameters.

-_NOTE_ - Here we are telling the compiler that the parameters' lifetime and that it should reject any other lifetimes.
+_NOTE_ - Here we are telling the compiler that the parameters' lifetime and that it should reject if the lifetime does not match.

 ## Testing annotations by passing references with different lifetimes